Boeing factory workers cope with the coronavirus threat as layoffs loom

 It’s not easy.
 Inside the airplane factories, workers are coping with a strangely isolating workplace, where the coronavirus threat demands that they be masked and gloved and avoid physical contact with each other.

-On the flight line in Renton, where crews are working outdoors to rewire each already-built but still grounded 737 MAX to meet Federal Aviation Administration (FAA) wiring separation requirements, an inspector described a feeling of family-like connection and protectiveness among his work crew.
+On the flight line in Renton, where crews are working outdoors to rewire each already built but still grounded 737 MAX to meet Federal Aviation Administration (FAA) wiring separation requirements, an inspector described a feeling of familylike connection and protectiveness among his work crew.

 They work together rewiring each MAX over two days, then another plane is rolled into their stall and they repeat.
 Familiar with each other’s home circumstances and their adherence to precautions, they have contact with few other employees.